The Reasons Behind Impossible Love

 2. Our ideas of romanticism: fighting against the odds

 As we said before, we’ve been taught that love is being there through thick and thin.
 But do we have to take everything that comes?
-If we do, it’s not by choice, but because we’re forced to by our beliefs (untrue and harmful).
+If we do, it’s not by choice, but because we’re forced to by our beliefs (which can be both untrue and harmful).

 3. The attention